aksharmatech/evolve-lakehouse-case-study/README.md

 You can return your work as:

-- A private GitHub repository, or
+- A private GitHub repository
-- A zipped version of this repository

 Be prepared to walk through your work during the interview.